Architecture

 The program seeks to promote leadership, collaboration, intellectual depth, flexibility, and innovation through design skills, technical training, and knowledge of the logistics of the economics of development.
 The purpose of the joint degree is to elevate professional value and develop meaningful, career-driven engagement for our graduates.

-The Joint Degree for the Master of Architecture (March) and the Master of Business Administration (MBA) requires admission into each degree program.
-The MBA degree is obtained through the part-time evening program.
-Admissions are open in the Fall, Spring and Summer terms.
+The Joint Degree for the MArch and the MBA requires admission into each degree program.
+Admission is open in the Fall, Spring and Summer terms.

 Co-op Education